Microbial-Ecology-Group/vero-research/docs/studentsandstaff.md

     <p>-- <a href="mailto:chunmn26@tamu.edu">chunmn26@tamu.edu</a><br>
   </div>
   <div style="grid-column: 1 / span 2; grid-row: 3;">
     <p>Max received his BS in Biology from the University of Wisconsin - Green Bay in 2021.
 He joined Dr. Valeris’s lab in 2022 and is currently a Masters - Thesis student in the Biomedical Sciences (BIMS) program.
-Max’s research focuses on identifying virulence factors and antimicrobial resistance genes in Salmonella isolates from beef cattle in the Texas panhandle.
-By comparing the distribution of these pathogenicity-relevant genes among isolates, Max will advance the current knowledge on Salmonella ecology in cattle and significantly improve industry understanding of Salmonella capabilities to cause harm.</p>
+Max’s research focuses on identifying virulence factors and antimicrobial resistance genes in <i>Salmonella</i> isolates from beef cattle in the Texas panhandle.
+By comparing the distribution of these pathogenicity-relevant genes among isolates, Max will advance the current knowledge on Salmonella ecology in cattle and significantly improve industry understanding of <i>Salmonella</i> capabilities to cause harm.</p>
   </div>
 </div>
 --------